autowarefoundation/autoware-documentation/docs/design/autoware-architecture/index.md

 ## Node diagram

 The Autoware node diagram with the default configuration is described at the page: [node-diagram](node-diagram/index.md).
+Detailed documents for each nodes are available in the [autoware.universe docs](https://autowarefoundation.github.io/autoware.universe/main/).

 Note that Autoware configurations are scalable / selectable and will vary depending on the environment and required use cases.